Looking for a new side gig or a different type of work that pays you well for your time?

 However, the power to set your rates is in your hands, so just tell clients that’s what you charge!

 Advertise your services on a freelance website like Fiverr to start building a client base.

-Whether you want to walk dogs during the day, expand your technical online skills, or help people in a service-oriented roll, find your dream side-gig or switch careers by earning $20 an hour through a job you’ll love!
+Whether you want to walk dogs during the day, expand your technical online skills, or help people in a service-oriented role, find your dream side gig or switch careers by earning $20 an hour through a job you’ll love!

 If you look at the more recent Reddit threads like this one, where people share their experiences of jobs that pay $20 or more an hour you will find these jobs: